Fingerprint sees touch ID going mainstream for smartphones

 "Samsung is well known for having multiple suppliers for most components and our goal is to be selected as one of their sensor suppliers already in 2014," he said.

-Fingerprint already has contracts to supply its cheaper "swipe" fingerprint technology to Japan's Fujitsu, South Korea's Pantech and China's Konka.
+Fingerprint already has contracts to supply its cheaper "swipe" fingerprint technology to Japan's Fujitsu (6702.T), South Korea's Pantech and China's Konka (000016.SZ).

-The company has forecast a fivefold increase in revenues for 2014 to at least 500 million Swedish crowns ($77 million).
+The company has forecast a fivefold increase in revenues for 2014 to at least 500 million Swedish crowns.
 Its share price has surged more than 600 percent in the past year.

 In October, Fingerprint was caught up in a hoax following a fake press release which claimed Samsung was buying the company for $650 million.